Tuesday, December 30, 2014

 Wolves are very territorial species and they will protect their territory from other wolf packs.
 They are predators.
 They kill big game and sometimes cattle, but seldom attack people.
 However, they kill to survive and not, as it is wrongly believed, out of pleasure of killing.

 In 2013 grey wolves were taken off the list of protected species in the USA.
-Hunters can now organize hunting rallies and are permitted to use tracking dogs.
-They have the permit to kill not only the magnificent grey wolves, but also the endangered and rare Mexican red wolves.
+Hunters can now organize barbaric hunting rallies.
+They are permitted to use tracking dogs and kill wolves from helicopters.
+They have the permit to kill not only the magnificent grey wolves, but also the endangered and extremely rare Mexican red wolves.
 The plea of the conservationists and the nature lovers is ignored by the authorities in most States where wolf hunting is allowed.

 The subject is quite delicate.
 It is believed that hunters play important role in nature and I can understand hunting for food, but the "recreational" killing of animals is bare of any ethics.